 Our Future Ready strand of work has grown and evolved over the last seven years.
-Future Ready started as a long-term project in residence at Collingwood School & Media Arts College (Morpeth), which used the process of making a high-quality theatre production as a vehicle to develop confidence, aspirations and social and emotional skills of young people with special educational needs and disabilities (SEND), to help prepare them for the transition from education into adult life.
+Future Ready started as a long-term project in residence at Collingwood School & Media Arts College (Morpeth), which used the process of making a high-quality theatre production as a vehicle to develop the confidence, aspirations, and social and emotional skills of young people with specialist educational needs and disabilities (SEND), to help prepare them for the transition from education into adult life.

 Future Ready currently consists of: